 However, we realise that the broader challenges presented by sustainability are too large and complex for any one organisation to tackle alone.
 Issues such as food security, protection of human rights and deforestation all demand a more holistic approach.
 Kerry Group is committed to working with industry partners and has engaged in a number of multi-stakeholder initiatives to help drive improvement across the industry.
 Some of these include Origin Green, the Sustainable Spices Initiative, SAI Platform and Tropical Forest Alliance 2020.

 Sustainability within the organisation is governed by the Kerry Group Sustainability Council, which has been established under delegation from the Board of Directors.
-Chaired by a Senior member of the Group’s executive committee, it is made up of functional leadership from across the organisation.
-These functional leaders have responsibility for implementation of the Group’s sustainability strategy within their respective areas.
+The Council is made up of functional leadership from across the organisation with responsibility for implementation of the Group’s sustainability strategy within their respective areas.

 The role of the Sustainability Council is to assess the Group’s ongoing performance, evaluate the risks and opportunities presented by sustainability and agree the means by which these should be addressed.
-The Council provide updates on the Group’s progress to the Board of Directors biannually.
+The Council provide updates on the Group’s progress to the Board of Directors at least annually.